OpenAir Atlantic

 PEI is the launch.
 Atlantic Canada is the goal.

-The same codebase that powers OpenAir PEI is built to scale to New Brunswick, Nova Scotia, and Newfoundland & Labrador.
+The same codebase that powers OpenAir Atlantic is built to scale to New Brunswick, Nova Scotia, and Newfoundland & Labrador.
 Each province gets its own location layer, data sources, and local knowledge — but the same AI interpretation engine underneath.

 Our goal is to make outdoor intelligence free and accessible for every person in Atlantic Canada — residents, tourists, farmers, fishers, and anyone who needs to make a decision based on what the sky is doing right now.